irmen/Pyro5/Readme.rst

 - annotations on the protocol message are now stored as no-copy memoryviews.
 A memoryview doesn't support all methods you might expect so sometimes it may be required now to convert it to bytes or bytearray in your own code first, before further processing.
 Note that this will create a copy again, so it's best avoided.

-@TODO:

-- separate protocol and network i/o logic to allow for async server implementation.